 The Audit and Finance Committee (the "Audit Committee") operates pursuant to a charter, which is reviewed annually by the Audit Committee.
 A description of the primary responsibilities of the Audit Committee is included in this proxy statement under the discussion of "Corporate Governance-Committees of the Board-Audit and Finance Committee."
-Under the Audit Committee charter, the Audit Committee is responsible for oversight of the integrity of the Company's financial statements, the qualifications, independence and performance of the Company's independent registered public accounting firm, the performance of the Company's internal audit function, and compliance with accounting standards and applicable laws and regulations.
+Under the Audit Committee charter, the Audit Committee is responsible for oversight of the integrity of the Company's financial statements, the qualifications, independence and performance of the Company's internal audit function, and compliance with accounting standards and applicable laws and regulations.
 Management is responsible for preparing the Company's financial statements and developing and maintaining adequate systems of internal accounting and financial controls.
 The Company's internal auditors are responsible for conducting internal audits intended to evaluate the adequacy and effectiveness of the Company's financial and operating internal control systems.
-The independent registered public accounting firm is responsible for auditing the Company's financial statements and expressing an opinion as to their conformity with accounting principles generally accepted in the United States and for reviewing the Company's interim financial statements in accordance with applicable accounting standards.
+The independent registered public accounting firm is responsible for auditing the Company's financial statements and the Company's financial and operating internal control systems and expressing an opinion as to their conformity with accounting principles generally accepted in the United States and for reviewing the Company's interim financial statements in accordance with applicable accounting standards.

 In the performance of its oversight function, the Audit Committee reviewed and discussed the audited financial statements and internal control over financial reporting of the Company with management and with the independent registered public accounting firm.
 The Audit Committee has discussed significant accounting policies applied in the financial statements, as well as alternative treatments.
 The Audit Committee also discussed with the independent registered public accounting firm the matters required to be discussed by Public Company Accounting Oversight Board Auditing Standard No. 1301 "Communications with Audit Committees."
-In addition, the Audit Committee received the written disclosures and the letters from the independent registered public accounting firm required by applicable rules of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, discussed with the independent registered public accounting firm their independence, and considered whether the independent registered public accounting firm's provision of non-audit services to the Company is compatible with its independence.
+In addition, the Audit Committee received the written disclosures and the letters from the independent registered public accounting firm required by applicable rules of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm 's communications with the Audit Committee concerning independence, discussed with the independent registered public accounting firm 's provision of non-audit services to the Company is compatible with its independence.